moble/PostNewtonian.jl/docs/src/adding_terms.md

       this is important to simplify our treatment of PN expressions symbolically.
 This isn't too difficult, because `v ↔ √x` is easy to do visually.
 Just remember that `ln(x) = 2ln(v)`.
-   2. Due to problems in defining a Taylor series in `v` when the coefficients include factors like `ln(v)`, we have to treat `ln(v)` as a constant symbolically (even though it will get updated automatically at each step).
-      So just use `lnv` instead.
-   3. It should be possible to evaluate PN expressions using different precisions.
+   2. It should be possible to evaluate PN expressions using different precisions.
 To ensure this, enter fractions as `Irrational`s — e.g., `3//2` instead of `3/2`.
 The latter would be immediately converted to the 64-bit float `1.5`, which would poison other values.
-Note that if you are multiplying by something else that already has general float type, as in `3π/2`, you don't need to use `Irrational`.
-In this case, `3π` is evaluated first and achieves full precision, and is then divided by the exact integer 2, so that it retains full precision.
+Note that if you are multiplying by something else that already has general float type, as in `3π/2`, you don't need to use `Irrational`; in this case, `3π` is evaluated first and achieves full precision, and is then divided by the exact integer 2, so that it retains full precision.
+   3. A slight caveat to the above is that an expression like `3λ/2` could *still* be converted to `Float64` if `λ` is defined at compile time to be `0`.
+For type-stability reasons, Julia will always treat `0/2` just like it would treat `7/2`, which is converted to `Float64`.
+Thus, it is probably safest to write expressions like `3//2 * λ`.
    4. If you happen to use any other math functions, similarly ensure that their arguments are converted appropriately to retain precision.
 For unary functions, this can be done automatically by including the function name